-I studied architecture at the University of Western Australia and received my doctoral degree there.
-I have since worked as an environmental analyst, performative design consultant, university lecturer, research fellow, computer software engineer and company director.
+I studied architecture at the University of Western Australia in Perth and received my doctorate there.
+I have since worked in Sydney and the United Kingdom as an environmental analyst, performative design consultant, university lecturer, research fellow, software engineer and company director.
 I co-founded a software development company which was subsequently acquired by Autodesk, where I worked for a number of years on simulation and analysis in BIM.
 I was the original author of Ecotect (which became Autodesk Ecotect Analysis), am creative director of the Natural Frequency Journal and regularly contribute articles and research papers at international conferences and in other journals.

 Ph.D., B.Arch.(Hon), Dip.Aud.Eng.

-I worked initially to transition Ecotect into Autodesk systems and then moved to AEC-Simulation to focus on the relationship between BIM and building performance analysis.
-Specific projects included the Revit Internet Mapping Service and Conceptual Energy Analysis features, the Solar Radiation Technology Preview and a range of visualisation and analysis plugins for Vasari.
+After Square One research was aquired by Autodesk, I worked initially to transition Ecotect into their own licensing and DevOps systems, and then moved to AEC-Simulation to focus on the relationship between BIM and building performance analysis.
+Specific projects included the Revit Internet Mapping Service and Conceptual Energy Analysis features, the Solar Radiation Technology Preview, early prototyping of the Flow Design tool, and a range of visualisation and analysis plugins for Project Vasari.

 This involved research and consulting projects for the Centre for Research in the Built Environment (CRiBE) and the development of on-line education infrastructure for masters and undergraduate programmes at the Welsh School of Architecture (WSA).
 We provided simulation and analysis support for design teams throughout Wales as well as in the UK, Europe, Middle East and China.
-As one of the premier UK architectural research institutions at the time, we worked on some significant European research projects around the EPBD and contributed much to the related UK and Welsh legislation.
-Whilst there, I also proposed, developed and taught a new Masters degree in Building Energy and Environmental Performance Modelling at the WSA, as well as supervising to completion several Masters and PhD students.
+As one of the premier UK architectural research institutions at the time, we worked on some significant European research projects around the Energy Performance of Building Directive and contributed much to the related UK and Welsh legislation.
+Whilst at the School, I also proposed, developed and taught a new Masters degree in Building Energy and Environmental Performance Modelling at the WSA, as well as supervising to completion several Masters and PhD students.